spajic/nvim/Readme.md

 - [x] setup tpope/vim-commentary
 - [x] setup `map <Leader>cp :let @+=@% <CR>` to copy current path
 - [x] setup bufdelete
+- [ ] LEARN: how to show git blame and write it down in this Readme
+- [ ] configure autocomplete keymaps
+- [ ] configure Copilot to be disabled on start;
+- [ ] setup copilot keymaps
+- [ ] setup very cool plugin for rails-lsp

 - [ ] setup of grouping specs "tabs" together in the bufferline

-- [ ] LEARN: how to show git blame and write it down in this Readme
 - [ ] LEARN: everyday git operations with Fugitive
 - [ ] setup keymaps for bufferline in which-key
   - [ ] close all tabs except current